Shopping cart abandonment

 How to reduce shopping cart abandonment

-There are many possible causes for shopping cart abandonment, making it a complex problem to tackle.
+There are many possible causes that can be identified through cart abandonment statistics, making it a complex problem to tackle.
 The first step in addressing the issue is to create hypotheses about why visitors are abandoning their carts.
 This can be done by looking at analytics data and identifying dropoff points, conducting user research and surveys, or comparing your checkout flow to competing sites.

 Once a hypothesis has been generated, then different solutions can be tested on the site through A/B testing to determine whether a proposed solution will help improve the shopping cart abandonment rate.

-For example, one common issue that many online stores face is the issue of trust.
-Although web users have grown more comfortable in providing their credit cards over the web, many users can still be hesitant to provide their financial information to unfamiliar websites.
+One common issue that many ecommerce businesses and online stores face is the issue of upfront trust on product pages.
+Although web users have grown more comfortable in providing their credit cards over the web, many users can still be hesitant to provide their financial information to unfamiliar websites or apps on mobile devices.
+To build trust and reduce checkout abandonment, a website’s checkout experience should address the pain point and improve the overall customer experience in real-time.

-If the theory is that lack of trust is leading to abandoned carts, then different solutions can be implemented to increase trust, such as including reviews and testimonials, incorporating trust seals, prominently featuring pictures of real people, and offering money back guarantees.
-Each of these can be tested on the site to determine whether they have a statistically significant impact on cart abandonment rate.
+If the theory is that lack of trust from online shoppers is leading to abandoned carts, then different solutions can be implemented to increase trust, such as including reviews and testimonials, incorporating trust seals, prominently featuring pictures of real people, and offering money back guarantees.
+Each of these can be tested on the site to determine whether they have a statistically significant impact on average cart abandonment rate.

-In another example, a company might notice that 25% of their shoppers are dropping off on the second page of their online shopping cart.
+An e-commerce brand might notice that 25% of their first-time shoppers are dropping off on the second page of their online shopping cart.
+It may be due to a high average order value.
 Once they have identified the problem area, they can implement different features to encourage users to complete the purchase.

-For example, they could test adding a progress bar to give shoppers a visual indicator of where they are in the checkout process.
+As a test, they could add a progress bar to give shoppers a visual indicator of where they are in the checkout process.
 Or they could offer a limited-time offer to incentivize shoppers to complete the transaction immediately.
 They could even eliminate the second page of their checkout flow altogether through a redesign, in order to speed up the checkout process.

-By creating a hypothesis for why shoppers abandon a cart they've already added products to and testing new ideas for improving the sales funnel, ecommerce sites can constantly improve the conversion rate of their site and increase revenues without having to spend more on increasing traffic.
+By creating a hypothesis for why shoppers abandon a cart and testing new ideas for improving the sales funnel, ecommerce sites can constantly:

 Shopping cart recovery